-The following software is required to run TORQUE 4.2.6:
+The following software is required to run TORQUE 4.2.10:

 - libxml2-devel package (package name may vary) - openssl-devel package (package name may vary) - ANSI C compiler.
 The native C compiler is recommended if it is ANSI; otherwise, use gcc. - A fully POSIX make.
-If you are unable to "make" PBS with your make, we suggest using gmake from GNU. - Tcl/Tk version 8 or higher if you plan to build the GUI portion of TORQUE or use a Tcl based scheduler.
+If you are unable to "make" PBS with your make, we suggest using gmake from GNU. - Tcl/Tk version 8 or higher if you plan to build the GUI portion of TORQUE or use a Tcl based scheduler. - If your configuration uses cpusets, you must install libhwloc 1.1; the corresponding hwloc-devel package is also required.

-Important: If you intend to use TORQUE 4.2.6 with Moab, you must run Moab version 7.1 or later.
-TORQUE 4.2.6 will not work with versions earlier than Moab 7.1.
+Important: If you intend to use TORQUE 4.2.10 with Moab, you must run Moab version 7.1 or later.
+TOROUE 4.2.10 will not work with versions earlier than Moab 7.1.